edysfy/Group_website/sysImp.md

 module.exports = mongoose.model("GeoJson", geoJsonSchema);
 ```

-Lets talk about how the models were made, why they were made and how they link together.

 #### GeoJsonModel : <br/>
 This schema was the initial schema we started to develop.
 As a team, we decided that we needed a data structure that allowed anyone to make a post and display it on the Mapbox component.
 That was our priority.
 If we didn't have this functionality then users wouldn't be able to Emote their feeling, see the heatmap, and view other people's posts.
 After some research, it was found that there is a pre-defined data structure called: "GeoJson".
 This standard builds upon JSON data format, however, it requires certain attributes.
 GeoJson is a data structure that